redis/redis-om-python/docs/validation.md

 ## Constrained Values

-If you want to use any of the constr
+If you want to use any of the constraints.

 Pydantic includes many type annotations to introduce constraints to your model field values.